 Twitter differs from Facebook in that it doesn’t have activity pages, and users don’t have to register to see updates.
 This makes Twitter an excellent platform to promote the general ethos of Scouting, show off the great opportunities that we give our young members, and highlight the fantastic work that our adult members do.
 Twitter allows you to post links to photos and videos via third party services, but is designed for short, sharp messages that get the point across succinctly.

 While based online, social networking sites differ little from in-person speech or written word when it comes to telling the story of Scouting.
 When it comes to giving a positive impression of Scouting, what we say is as important as how we look.
 People often make a judgment not just on what we say, but the way we say it.
 If we all use the same, positive tone in our communications, our Scouting personality will shine through.

 Positive language is important, whether you’re posting to Facebook or writing a tweet.
-For more information on using positive language in Scouting communications, see the official guide.
+For more information on using positive language in Scouting communications, see the Scouts style guide.

 There are also certain ways to phrase things and certain words that work in different situations.
-If you’re ever in doubt, official style & language guidelines are also available from The Scout Association website.
+If you’re ever in doubt, official style & language guidelines are also available from the two links above.

 What about pictures and videos?

 Facebook and Twitter both lend themselves to rich media – and including photographs and videos in status updates and tweets is a great way to bring home the key messages of fun, adventure and doing great things for young people.